Content from What is OMOP?

 - finding co-occurrence of events within a visit

-We can query the visit_occurrence
+We can query the visit_occurrence table to see what

 kinds of visits there are in the data.